NTCG25/Starting-Again-Java/README.md

 Welcome to Starting Again Java!
-In this repository I will be following along with tutorials and making my own unique project after learning the basics
+In this repository I will be following along with a tutorial and making my own unique project after watching some of the content.